Exciting Growth at Central California Legal Services in the New Year

 A stalwart of CCLS’ Workers’ Rights Clinic, attorney Charles Taylor, Law Offices of Charles Trudrung Taylor, describes his pro bono experiences at CCLS.

 “CCLS has been very important to me in fulfilling the obligation I feel to contribute to equal access to justice in the community in which I live.
 My contributions to helping to start the Workers’ Rights Clinic with my former partner and now Ninth Circuit Justice Ana de Alba, CCLS, Legal Aid at Work, and the Mexican Consulate were particularly meaningful in meeting that obligation.
-I have actively participated in virtually every clinic since its inception
+I have actively participated in virtually every clinic since its inception and look forward to continuing.”

 Taylor also provides pro bono services to clients of CCLS’ Affirmative Litigation team, where he assists on solar panel fraud cases.
 He says that through this work, he has seen “how there are many unscrupulous businesses that are eager to take advantage of consumers who do not have the means to fight back.”
 Volunteering to represent these consumers brings him professional and personal satisfaction.
 That is music to the ears of Michelle Kezirian, CCLS Executive Director.
 “At CCLS, we love working with our pro bono volunteers.
 We know that they derive great satisfaction from their pro bono work and that they provide critical services to the underserved.
 We encourage all members of the FCBA to volunteer with CCLS.
 We have a place for everyone.”